Note: Program buttons to the right lead to the 2018 calendar of events, as examples.

 - Memory in landscapes – memorials and monuments

-Annual History Lecture and Awards
+Annual History Lecture

 In addition, the History Council of NSW will present the following prestigious history awards:

 - Macquarie University’s Centre for Applied History Award

 - Max Kelly Medal

 - The Addison Road Community Centre Organisation Award for Multicultural History